mindersec/minder/README.md

 minder provider enroll --provider github  --group-id <group-id>
 ```

 Note: Provide the --group-id flag, if your user belongs to multiple groups.
+You can omit the group-id
-For this example, we will use the default group 1, so we do not need to provide the flag.
+flag if you want to enroll user owned repositories (default --group-id=1).

 A browser session will open, and you will be prompted to login to your GitHub.
 Once you have granted Minder access, you will be redirected back, and the user will be enrolled.